MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/fourthcoffeesample.md

  **Query Example**

  The following query example queries for FourthCoffeeShops entities within 5 kilometers of a location that is specified as a latitude and longitude pair.
-Because this is a sample data source, the query key you use can be any [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)].
-For more information, see [Query API](../spatial-data-services/query-api2.md).
+Because this is a sample data source, the query key you use can be any Bing Maps Key.
+For more information, see [Query API](../spatial-data-services/query-api.md).

 ```
 http://spatial.virtualearth.net/REST/v1/data/20181f26d9e94c81acdf9496133d4f23/FourthCoffeeSample/FourthCoffeeShops?spatialFilter=nearby(40.83274904439099,-74.3163299560546935,5)&$select=EntityID,Latitude,Longitude,__Distance&$top=3&key=anyBingMapsKey